Garvit414/Garvit414/README.md

 - 🌱 I’m currently exploring **Machine Learning**

-- 👯 I’m looking to collaborate on **on exciting Projects and Hackathons**
+- 👯 I’m looking to collaborate on **exciting Projects and Hackathons**

 - 📫 How to reach me **garvitagarwal.kiet@gmail.com**